-Hi, my name is Eizu.
-Having been a part of over a 100 start ups in the last 10 years, I woke up thinking about basic non technical concepts that can help a start up rise above the bandwagon of start ups that might never make it out that phase, no BS, just key actions.
+My name is Eizu.
+And having been a part of over a 100 start ups in the last 10 years, I woke up thinking about basic non technical concepts that can help a start up rise above the bandwagon of start ups that might never make it out that phase, no BS, just key actions.

 They are as follows:

 -Document your thoughts: First into vision, then plan, then goals and daily To-Dos.
 The trick is, keeping to your everyday tasks and To Dos will actually lead you to that gigantic vision.

 -Defining your central ideology is key.
 As you grow, it will mould your corporate culture.
 Definite your sets of core values (they’d help decide who to hire and who you shouldn’t, what you can do and what you shouldn’t).

 -Being positive, passionate and excited about your start up journey.

 -Defining your balance score card (in the parameters of finance, structure, experience and learning curve).

 -Creating prominence on social media.
 This is just beyond posts and likes, but engagement techniques too.